-18. A refusal to allow a search of a person, premises or a vehicle may in some instances constitute an offence of (including but not limited to) wilful obstruction of an appropriate officer in the execution of a duty or exercise of a power.8 This would be a criminal matter and is not an issue for, or subject to, this code.
+- 20. The appropriate officer should take special care and have particular regard to an individual's vulnerabilities and possible difficulties when conducting a search.
+This is particularly relevant in the case of a search of a person who is a juvenile or persons with a mental or physical disability. - 21.
+A refusal to allow a search of a person, premises or a vehicle may in some instances constitute an offence of (including but not limited to) wilful obstruction of an appropriate officer in the execution of a duty or exercise of a power.12 This would be a criminal matter and is not an issue for, or subject to, this code.
 Appropriate officers should be aware of other legislation and codes applicable in these circumstances.